Know the Laws: South Dakota

 There are two types of protection orders against domestic abuse available in South Dakota:

 Temporary Orders.
 A temporary protection order is granted on an emergency basis.
 You must be able to show the judge that you face immediate injury, loss or damage unless the order is granted.
-A judge can grant you a temporary order even if your abuser does not know you are requesting it.
-These are sometimes called ex parte orders.
-A temporary order protects you for up to 30 days, or until the court hearing on your final protection order.
+A judge can grant you a temporary ex parte order even if the abuser does not know you are requesting it.
+An ex parte temporary protection order is effective for a period of thirty days (until the court hearing on your final protection order) unless the judge believes there is "good cause" to grant a continuance for another thirty days.
+Note: A continuance can be for longer than thirty days if the parties agree or if law enforcement cannot find the respondent to serve him/her with the ex parte protection order.
 If a continuance is granted, the court must extend the ex parte temporary protection order until the rescheduled hearing date.*

 Final Protection Orders.
 You must attend a court hearing to be awarded a final protection order.
 The abuser will also be able to attend the hearing.
 You will both have a chance to tell the judge your side of the story.
-The length of time that protection orders are enforceable in South Dakota varies, and may not be for more than five years.**
+A final protection order can last for up to five years.**

 * SDCL §§ 25-10-6; 25-10-7

 ** SDCL § 25-10-1

 A protection order against domestic abuse protects you from abuse by any person in one of the following relationships with you:

 There is no fee to file a final or temporary protection order.